coronalabs/corona/README.md

 # Solar2D Game Engine
 Download the latest build from the [Releases](https://github.com/coronalabs/corona/releases) page and join the community on [Discord](https://discord.gg/Abf5V9G) and the [forums](https://forums.solar2d.com/).

+For Linux, we suggest using the actively developed fork [Solar2DTux](https://github.com/DannyGlover/Solar2DTux).

 ## Rebranded Corona SDK
 > Simple to learn and use, completely free and open source 2D game engine.